Theo Vazakas (ARTéfacts)Life together

 How do you choose the compositions for the ARTéfacts ensemble?

 It really depends on the project.
 In the case of a project that we take from conception to concert, we try to involve composers.
-There is usually a theme.
+There's usually a theme.
 This is the case with our first album, Thiva Km 102 (2013).
-A group of art therapists were starting a programme with the inmates of a women's prison at kilometre 102 in the city of Thebes, and invited us to collaborate on the artistic form that the archive of this programme should take, to transform this sound archive and make it into a CD album.
+A group of art therapists were launching a program with the inmates of a women's prison at kilometer 102 in the city of Thebes, and invited us to collaborate on the artistic form that the archives of this program should take, to transform these sound archives and turn them into a CD album.
 We then worked with composers (including Laurent Durupt and Maurilio Cacciatore) based on the therapists' recordings.
 The process lasted from 2010 to 2013.
-The result was very strong, carried by violent testimonies in which women told how they had been captured by the police...
+The result was very powerful, driven by violent testimonies in which women recounted how they had been captured by the police...
 Composers write for us.
-Sometimes we are offered an idea or a concert.
-We then try to put together a programme, for example, on the occasion of Neos Kosmos for Stegi Onassis at the invitation of Christos Carras.
+Sometimes we're offered an idea or a concert.
+In such cases, we try to put together a program, as we did, for example, on the occasion of Neos Kosmos at Stegi Onassis at the invitation of Christos Carras.
 We can also develop a new project based on an inspiring theme, or vice versa.
 Two or three pieces form a theme and we create an evening.
 For example, our first concert was on the theme of jazz in contemporary music.

-As a group, how do you make decisions?
-I'm always interested to know how an artistic collective works...
+As an ensemble, how do you make decisions?
+I'm always interested in how an artistic collective works...

-We joke that we are a democratic group that discusses everything but ultimately does what Theodore wants!
-(Theodore is me!).
-Well, we discuss.
-At one time, we met every fortnight to exchange ideas, even if we didn't make music.
-We tried different ways of working.
-At the artistic level, we make decisions together.
-There is no artistic director who imposes a vision.
-This is one of the reasons why we decided not to have a composer or a conductor.
-This decision has advantages and disadvantages.
+We joke that we're a democratic ensemble that discusses everything but ultimately does what Theodore wants!
+(That's me, Theodore!).
+Well, we talk.
+At one time, we met every fortnight to exchange ideas, even though we didn't make music.
+We've tried out different ways of working.
+On an artistic level, we make decisions together.
+There's no artistic director imposing a vision.
+That's one of the reasons why we decided not to have a composer or conductor.
+This decision has both advantages and disadvantages.
 Our rehearsals take longer than a normal ensemble.
-We are very strict in recruiting members.
+We are very strict about recruiting members.
 The core is quite small.
-There are five of us at the moment, but we have had as many as eight members.
-After three years of existence, we have created a framework.
-It's not an artistic manifesto, but it's reflections to protect the cohesion of the whole and the functioning of the work as a group.
-We take easy decisions by majority vote.
-For more difficult decisions, for example the entry of a new member, the vote must be unanimous.
+There are five of us at the moment, but we've had as many as eight members.
+After three years of existence, we've created a framework.
+It's not an artistic manifesto, but it's a set of reflections to protect the cohesion of the group and the way it works.
+Easy decisions are taken by majority vote.
+For more difficult decisions, such as the entry of a new member, the vote must be unanimous.

-We are completely independent.
-This is different from other ensembles that are given rehearsal spaces with instruments.
-We started in Filothei [a neighbourhood of Athens] in a 30m2 studio, which could hardly hold twenty people and the drums, percussion, etc. For the last three years we have been in Agios Dimitrios[ibid] in a studio of 80m2.
+We're completely independent.
+That's different from other ensembles that are given rehearsal spaces with instruments.
+We started out in Filothei [a district of Athens] in a 30m2 studio, which could hardly hold twenty people and the drums, percussion, etc...
+Three years ago, we moved to Agios Dimitrios[ibidem] in an 80m2 studio.
 The covid crisis has slowed down our development.
-We only meet there when we are doing a project.
-It is not a creative laboratory.
+We only meet there when we're working on a project.
+It's not a creative laboratory.

 What is your relationship with the stage and the audience?

-We really wanted to break down the image of academic contemporary music, which is too distant between the person making the music and the audience receiving it.
+We really wanted to break away from the image of academic contemporary music, which too much marks the distance between the person making the music and the audience receiving it.
 I don't like to feel that distance as an audience.
-We are always looking for ways to be accessible and to reach the widest possible audience.
+We're always looking for ways to be accessible and to reach the widest possible audience.
 We conceive our concerts as a flow, a piece of art, a work in itself, without too many pauses between pieces.
-And we try to keep the attention from the beginning to the end, without big breaks and long set-up changes, so that the audience leaves the music and the concert as little as possible.
+And we try to maintain attention from beginning to end, without big breaks and long set-up changes, so that the audience leaves the music and the concert as little as possible.

 How would you describe your music in terms of genres, in some detail?

-The music of ARTéfacts does not exist...outside of the projects.
+There's no such thing as ARTéfacts music...apart from the projects.
 Each project has its own identity.
-Of course, we have not played all the genres of contemporary music, but amateurs could easily find their way in our repertoire: minimalism, serialism, etc.
+Of course, we haven't played all the genres of contemporary music, but enthusiasts could easily find their way around our repertoire: minimalism, serialism, and so on.

-When did you start introducing images into the concerts?
+When did you introduce images into the concerts?

-Could you talk about an important ARTéfacts project for you?
+Could you tell us about an important ARTefacts project for you?

 Zapping!
 A tribute to Frank Zappa and Cohabitation with K.Bhta [pronounced Kapavita] have a special place in our hearts...
-Spyros [Tzekos] and I conceived the project with K.Bhta even before we formed the band.
-It was in Amsterdam, where Spyros was studying, that while listening to the album Acoustica (2005), in which the ensemble Alarm Will Sound rearranges the music of Aphex Twin, we got the idea to work on the music of Stereo NovaK.Bhta's band.
+Spyros [Tzekos] and I conceived the project with K.Bhta even before we formed the ensemble.
+It was in Amsterdam, where Spyros was studying, that while listening to the album Acoustica (2005), in which the ensemble Alarm Will Sound rearranges the music of Aphex Twin, we had the idea of working on the music of Stereo NovaK.Bhta's band.
 Their music had given rhythm to our adolescence...
 It's a tribute album to K.Bhta made with K.Bhta.
-Because we first did the parts, the recording, the demos with the composer Kornilios SelamsisThen we approached K.Bhta on myspace.
+Because we first did the parts, the recording, the demos with the composer Kornilios Selamsisthen we approached K.Bhta on myspace.
 Facebook didn't exist yet.
-He agreed to participate.
-We finally set up the project at Stegi Onassis.
-The album took ten years from the time we started talking about it to its release in 2015.
+He agreed to take part.
+We finally set up the project with Stegi Onassis.
+The album took ten years to complete, from the time we started talking about it to its release in 2015.

-Since your beginnings more than ten years ago, has your relationship with technology evolved?
+Since your debut over ten years ago, has your relationship with technology evolved?

-I still suck (laughs).
-Louizos and Spyros use it but we didn't really integrate it.
-We've stayed analogue.
-We've done some live electronics, but it's not a real part of our work, unless the composer asks for it for his piece.
+I still suck at it (laughs).
+Louizos and Spyros use it, but we haven't really integrated it.
+We've stayed analog.
+We've done some live electronics, but it's not a real component of our work, unless the composer requests it for his piece.

-What about your relationship to other genres? like, for example, jazz?
+What about your relationship with other genres? like jazz, for example?

-As a band, we don't have much to do with other genres, unless a collaboration requires it.
-I think Guido [De Flaviis, the saxophonist] plays some jazz.
-I don't play jazz.
-I listen to jazz but I haven't studied it.
+As a group, we don't have much contact with other genres, unless a collaboration requires it.
+I think Guido [De Flaviis, the saxophonist] plays a bit of jazz.
+I don't.
+I listen to jazz.
+I listen to jazz, but I haven't studied it.

-Do you have common references in the group?
+Do you share any common references within the group?
 And what are yours?

-And in contemporary Greek music, not necessarily in percussion?
+And in contemporary Greek music in general, not necessarily percussion?

 For me, the most important name is [Iannis] Xenakis.
-It's a common Greek habit: when someone is dead and appreciated abroad, you end up appreciating him here.
+It's a fairly widespread Greek habit: when someone is dead and appreciated abroad, we end up appreciating him here.
 But when he was alive, it wasn't music.
-I also studied Jani Christou quite a bit, even though there is not much percussion, I liked his early music very much, close to Stravinsky.
-And then Nikos Skalkottas is a sure and indisputable value.
+I also studied Jani Christou quite a lot, even though there's not much percussion, but I really liked his early Stravinsky-like music.
+Then there's Nikos Skalkottas, who's an indisputable force to be reckoned with.
 For me, these are the three Greeks.

 How would you describe the scene in Athens today?

-I hope we have helped to improve it.
+I hope we've helped improve it.
 I really like this scene.
-It's flourishing.
-On the other hand, I see that in the last three years there is less passion and dynamism.
+It's blossoming.
+On the other hand, I can see that over the last three years there's been less passion and dynamism.

-This decline would have started before the pandemic?
+Could this decline have begun before the pandemic?

-Could you name the places that make up the Athens scene for you?
+Could you name the places that, for you, make up the Athenian scene?

 Stegi Onassis really pushed the scene from 2011.
-This is the first time we were paid, before that we paid to play...
-There was ABOUT, KNOT Gallery, the Embros Theatre which was a squat nestled in Psyrri, ANART Gallery which still exists, I think, the Trianon on Patision Avenue, and the Parnassos, in Plateia Karitsi, more classical.
-The Parnassos was the first concert hall in Athens before the Megaron and was considered the best acoustic.
-We never played at the Goethe Institute, but we collaborated with the French Institute which supported the project Thiva Km 102 because of the presence of French composers.
+It's the first time we were paid, before that we paid to play...
+There was ABOUT, KNOT Gallery, the Embros Theatre which was a squat nestled in Psyrri, ANART Galerie which still exists, I think, the Trianon on Patision Avenue, and the Parnassos, in Plateia Karitsi, more classical.
+The Parnassos was the first concert hall in Athens before the Megaron, and was considered to have the best acoustics.
+We've never played at the Goethe Institute, but we have collaborated with the French Institute, which supported the Thiva Km 102 because of the presence of French composers.

 Which composers, soloists or ensembles could you mention today?

-TETTIX, ERGON or DISSONART in Thessaloniki...I think the ensembles held up, so it makes composers want to collaborate.
+TETTIX, ERGON or DISSONART in Thessaloniki...I think the ensembles held their own, so it makes composers want to collaborate.
 What was striking [in Athens] was that the stage was boosted by the audience.
 The golden period for contemporary music is really 2008-2014, in the middle of the economic crisis, strangely enough.
 Then, contemporary music was no longer programmed in the big halls.
-It was programmed in the basement, it became underground again.
-I don't like this mysticism, I'm rather mathematical.
+It went underground again.
+I don't like this mysticism, I'm more of a mathematician.

-What would be the challenges to guarantee the future of this scene?
+What challenges must be met to ensure the future of this scene?

-If I see a drop in interest, it's not extinction, it's still going strong though.
-Ensembles exist and others continue to emerge.
-Perhaps imagining a collective agreement would be necessary...
-Since institutions have existed, musicians who are part of the scene, and I include ARTéfacts, have forgotten to take charge of their own history by relying on institutional programmers and communication officers.
+If I observe a drop in interest, it's not extinction, it's still going strong though.
+Some ensembles exist and others continue to emerge.
+For as long as there have been institutions, the musicians who are part of the scene, and I include ARTéfacts, have forgotten to take charge of their own history, relying instead on institutional programmers and communication officers.
 We forgot to promote ourselves, to write our own story.
-Thanks to these institutions, we suddenly felt that we could make music.
-But that's not enough, you have to make music but also build a story.
+Thanks to these institutions, we suddenly felt we could make music.
+But that's not enough.
+You have to make music, but you also have to build a story.

-From 7 to 13 November, we are collaborating in Strasbourg with two French ensembles, Links (based in Paris) and HANATSUmirror (based in Strasbourg).
-The project, entitled EXOrgueis centred on a monumental organ, but whose parts are transferable to the hall.
-The computer-controlled sound is spatialised.
-We have already done a version in Paris and we continue to do residencies with composers: in Poissy with the composer Laurent Durupt; and in Strasbourg with two pieces by Sergio Rodriguez and Mathias Fernandez.
-In February, we will be in residence with Alexandros Markeas at the Mégaron.
-In May, we will record at Radio France the piece composed by Annabelle Playein the framework of the EXOrgue project, which I don't know if it will be an album in the end.
+From November 7 to 13, in Strasbourg, we are collaborating with two French ensembles, Links (based in Paris) and HANATSUmiroir (based in Strasbourg).
+The project, entitled EXOrgueis centred on a monumental organ whose parts can be transferred to the hall.
+The computer-controlled sound is spatialized.
+We've already done a version in Paris, and we're continuing to do residencies with composers: in Poissy with composer Laurent Durupt; and in Strasbourg based on two pieces by Sergio Rodriguez and Mathias Fernandez.
+In February, we'll be in residence with Alexandros Markeas at the Mégaron.
+In May, we will be recording at Radio France the piece composed by Annabelle Playeagain as part of the EXOrgue project, for which I don't know if it will end up as an album.

-We are also setting up an experimental project, based on an idea by Christos Carras at Stegi Onassis, with the Syrian & Greek Youth Forum (SGYF)and under the guidance of musicologists and curators Danae Stefan and Yannis Kotsonis [the founders of Knot Gallery].
-We are trying to find a way to make completely different music from the culture of contemporary music and the Middle East.
-We're in the middle of it now.
-If the result is satisfactory, we will play on the Stegi stage.
+We are also in the process of setting up an experimental project, based on an idea by Christos Carras at Stegi Onassis, with the Syrian & Greek Youth Forum (SGYF)and under the direction of musicologists and curators Danae Stefan and Yannis Kotsonis [the founders of Knot Gallery].
+We're trying to find a way of making a completely different kind of music out of contemporary and Middle Eastern music culture.
+We're in the middle of it right now.
+If the result is satisfactory, we'll play on the Stegi stage.
 If not, it will remain an experiment, or a video only, because everything is filmed.

 Would you like to add anything?
 Five words to describe ARTéfacts...

 ARTeFACT is NoT an OrDiN4Ry EnS3MbLe...
-What makes me proud is that we have been involved in the creation of about forty works and it is thanks to our existence that these works were created (laughs).
+What makes me proud is that we've been involved in the creation of some forty works, and it's thanks to our existence that these works have seen the light of day (laughs).

 Tristan Bera in Athens.